-What is the Difference Between a Trial Attorney and a Lawyer Who ‘Handles’ Injury Cases?Posted 21 Sep 2014 by Law Office of John M. Phillips
+What is the Difference Between a Trial Attorney and a Lawyer Who ‘Handles’ Injury Cases?Posted 21 Sep 2014 by John Phillips

 You get one shot at recovery.
 Lawyers must make sure the insurance companies are acting fairly.
 I worked for eight years defending these claims for companies and big businesses such as Coca-Cola, Hertz, State Farm, GEICO, USF&G, JM Family, Enterprise, Toyota and a host of others.
 I could write a book (except for attorney-client privilege) about ways some companies use your desire to be fair and reasonable against you.
 I now ONLY work for injury victims like you.